≡ Menu

 Could you predict the winners and losers from one year to the next?

-The asset allocation quilt ranks the main equity, bond, and commodity sub-asset classes for each year from 2014 to 2023 from the perspective of a UK investor who puts Great British Pounds (GBP) to work:
+The asset allocation quilt ranks the main equity, bond, and commodity sub-asset classes for each year from 2015 to 2024 from the perspective of a UK investor who puts Great British Pounds (GBP) to work.

 While our chart may look like the worst pullover pattern ever, it does offer some useful narrative threads.

-For a start, investing success is not as simple as piling into last year’s winner.
-A reigning number one asset has only once held onto its crown for two consecutive years – broad commodities achieving the feat from 2021 to 2022.
+For starters we can see investing success is not as simple as piling into last year’s winner.
+The number one asset in one year typically plunges down the rankings the next.
+A reigning asset class has only once held onto its crown for two consecutive years – broad commodities achieving the feat across 2021 and 2022.

-Yet long periods of dominance holding very near the top of each year are possible – see US equities.
-S&P 500 returns have only dropped into the bottom half of the table once in the past decade (in 2022).
+Long periods of dominance are possible – see US equities.
+S&P 500 returns have only dropped into the bottom half of the table once in the past decade (in 2022), and stand head and shoulders above the rest in the ten-year return column.
+If you started investing after the Global Financial Crisis then you have US stocks to thank for the bulk of your growth.

 The golden thread